-People older than 60 are more likely to meet federal walking recommendations if they have younger neighbors, a human or animal companion to walk with, according to a study by a research team that included Chanam Lee, Texas A&M professor of urban planning, and Jaewoong Won ‘09, a former Ph.D. in Urban and Regional Sciences student.
+People older than 60 are more likely to meet federal walking recommendations if they have younger neighbors or a human or animal companion to walk with, according to a study by a research team that included Chanam Lee, Texas A&M professor of urban planning, and Jaewoong Won ‘09, a former Ph.D. in Urban and Regional Sciences student.

 In the study, published in the journal BMC Geriatrics, 272 people between age 60-92 in four Texas communities responded to a survey, noting the frequency of their physical activity and factors affecting their activity levels.
 Lee and Won aided the study’s conception and planning, data acquisition, analysis and interpretation.